Quantifying correlations between information overload and fake news during COVID-19 pandemic: a Reddit study with BERT model approach: Introduction

 \section{Introduction}

 While the effortless availability of information revolutionized our lives in recent years, another major outcome of this information revolution—realized via rapid technological advances and increased global digital connectivity — is the increasingly large volume of information encountered daily.
 ChatGPT, vaccines against COVID-19 and the war in Ukraine are very different examples of topics still generating masses of information from multiple sources, often non-experts.
-Through all sources the individual has a constant flow of personal and professional information.
+Through all sources, the individual has a constant flow of personal and professional information.
 Presumably, some is retained, some is used, and some is forwarded without being fully read.
 This ``dark side'' of information \cite{Bawden2009} entails the abundance of data beyond one’s capacity to process it, leading to the information overload (IOL) problem.
-This issue had troubled humanity long before print was invented \cite{Blair2011} and has been examined from different points of view, ranging from psychology \cite{Miller1956} through business and management sciences \cite{Roetzel2019} to journalism \cite{Briun2021}.
-Nevertheless, the last 20 years have seen the penetration of social media by IOL, mainly due to rapid and omnipotent access to the Internet, allowing users to send billions of comments and messages every day.
-IOL negatively impacts individuals, and, by cascading effects, makes social circles and whole societies vulnerable and lately has been compared to environmental pollution\cite{IOL}..
-For example, of particular concern is the need to distinguish genuine news from fake news and manipulated messages.
+This issue had troubled humanity long before the invention of print \cite{Blair2011} and has been examined from different perspectives, ranging from psychology \cite{Miller1956} to business and management sciences \cite{Roetzel2019} to journalism \cite{Briun2021}.
+Nevertheless, over the last 20 years, IOL has seen the penetration of social media, mainly due to rapid, ubiquitous Internet access, enabling users to send billions of comments and messages every day.
+IOL negatively impacts individuals, and, by cascading effects, makes social circles and whole societies vulnerable, and lately has been compared to environmental pollution \cite{IOL}.
+For example, a particular concern is distinguishing genuine news from fake news and manipulated messages.
 Social media data has been used widely in studying information overload and its consequences \cite{nematzadeh_information_2019, cinelli_covid-19_2020, gomez_rodriguez_quantifying_2014, feng_competing_2015, liang_information_2017, bermes_information_2021, tang_fake_2021}.\\